A Pancoast tumor is a rare form of lung cancer. This type of tumor is located at the very top (apex) of the right or left lung.

 Pancoast tumors that have metastasized to areas beyond the chest may not be candidates for surgery.

 Chemotherapy and radiation are the first steps before surgery.
 Then the tumor is reevaluated with another CT scan or other imaging test.
-Surgery ideally takes place three to six weeks after chemotherapy and radiation, before any scarring might get in the way of surgery.
+Surgery ideally takes place 3 to 6 weeks after chemotherapy and radiation.

 In some treatment plans, surgery may be followed by additional radiation treatments to kill any remaining cancer cells.

 The goal of surgery is to completely remove the cancerous material from the structures it has invaded.
 This isn’t always possible, and the disease may recur.
 A small study done in Maryland found that the disease recurred in 50 percent of those participants who had Pancoast tumor surgery.